 Demand is especially high for these professionals as more companies invest in content marketing and need writers to create copy for various channels.
-Entry-level copywriters can earn salaries from $58,250 at the 25th percentile to $71,500 at the midpoint, depending on the size and type of the organization.
+Entry-level copywriters can earn salaries from $58,750 at the 25th percentile to $72,000 at the midpoint.

 6. Financial reporting analyst

 If you’re interested in a career in technical accounting, this may be the job for you.
 Working in a fast-paced environment, you’ll develop essential skills by producing monthly financial reports, interacting with customers, closing reconciliations and more.
 Financial reporting analysts typically have a bachelor’s degree in finance or accounting, Excel knowledge, and familiarity with enterprise resource planning (ERP) and reporting software like Hyperion.
 Some hiring managers favor candidates who have completed a relevant internship or have public accounting experience.

 Data analysts decipher information to help feed a company’s bottom line.
 They analyze complex data systems before interpreting the results for management.
 Required skills include familiarity with the Microsoft .NET development system, Microsoft SQL servers, Oracle and IBM DB2.

 As companies attempt to manage and assess a rising volume of available information, there’s an increasing need for data analysts with analytical reasoning skills, especially in industries such as healthcare and technology.
 Employers prioritize candidates with a bachelor’s degree in business, finance, accounting or economics.
-Data analysts in Austin,Texas; Orlando, Fla.; and Philadelphia in particular have plenty of jobs from which to choose.
-Depending on the market and size of the firm, entry-level salaries for candidates who have a year of experience or less range from $45,500 at the 25th percentile to $83,000 at the 95th percentile.
+Depending on the market and size of the firm, entry-level salaries for candidates who have a year of experience or less range from $45,500 at the 25th percentile to $59,750 at the midpoint.

 This entry-level role supports lawyers and legal staff.
 Case clerks take on research, document review, data entry and case file management.
 Basic qualifications include excellent organizational skills and attention to detail and computer expertise.
 Candidates with knowledge of legal software and database programs are especially desirable.